-To fit a crown, a local anesthesia is administered to numb the area.
+To fit a crown, local anesthesia is administered to numb the area.
 Your dentist will then need to drill the tooth down so that an area is provided for the crown to be attached.
 Any tooth decay should be treated at this time.
 The procedure will take anywhere from 2 to 4 hours.
-Same as dental filling, it is wise to keep your dentist’s contact information handy for questions or complications.
+Same as a dental filling, it is wise to keep your dentist’s contact information handy for questions or complications.

 If a dental filling or crown falls out, do not panic.
 You should call your dentist as soon as possible but do not wait too long.
 Waiting can further decay the tooth causing more problems since the tooth is now exposed to bacteria.
-If your dentist cannot see you right away, there are steps you can take to protect your tooth until you are able to have a schedule appointment.
+If your dentist cannot see you right away, there are steps you can take to protect your tooth until you are able to have a scheduled appointment.

 Filling Falls Out: